widdowquinn/pyani/README.md

 ### Older documentation (v0.2)

-If you are using the stable version of `pyani` (v0.2.x), then please note that the command-line API has changed, and documentation for this version can be found at the following page:
+If you are using `pyani` v0.2.x, then please note that the command-line API has changed, and documentation for this version can be found at the following page:

 - [`pyani` v0.2.x Documentation](./README_v_0_2_x.md)